ilpork/Vahti/doc/RoboticLawnMowerTutorial.md

 2. Download Vahti.Server binaries: `wget https://github.com/ilpork/vahti/releases/latest/download/Vahti.Server-linux-arm.zip`
 3. Extract the files: `unzip Vahti.Server-linux-arm.zip`
 4. Copy `config.template.json` as `config.json` and modify it to suit your configuration (like email settings and RuuviTag address).
 See [Configuration](Configuration.md) for details.
-4. Run the app with `./Vahti.Server`
+5. Run the app with `./Vahti.Server`

 ## Example configuration
 This example assumes that you have one RuuviTag and it's on the mower.
+Change logging level to `Information` or `Debug` to get more detailed output.
 ```
 {
   "mqttConfiguration": {